Lauryn Hill: 2023–present: Fugees reunion tour controversy

-Other ventures
+Public image

-Fashion and endorsements
+Fashion and beauty

 Well known for styling her hair in locs, braids, bantu knots and afros, Hill is often associated with the revival of the natural hair movement.
 She has been credited as one of the people who have helped normalize locs, and introduced them to pop culture.
 Author Joan Morgan noted that "for a young person who was growing up in the '90s and liked that natural look but didn't want to identify as Rasta, there was really no example until Lauryn Hill."
 Hill is also frequently listed among the people who have defined modern bantu knots and afros.
-Ebony noted that she "helped to usher in a new standard of beauty for Black women -one grounded in the richness and authenticity of their African heritage."
+Ebony noted that she "helped to usher in a new standard of beauty for Black women - one grounded in the richness and authenticity of their African heritage."

-PopSugar placed her on their list of the "18 Moments in Hair History That Changed the World", and wrote, "When searching for the originator in the recent natural hair revival, you must look to Lauryn Hill.
-She emerged as the feminine lead in The Fugees and broke Grammy records as a soloist, all while popularizing dreadlocks in the mainstream."
+PopSugar placed her on their list of the "18 Moments in Hair History That Changed the World," and wrote, "When searching for the originator in the recent natural hair revival, you must look to Lauryn Hill.
+She emerged as the feminine lead in the Fugees and broke Grammy records as a soloist, all while popularizing dreadlocks in the mainstream."
 Stylist mentioned Hill gracing the cover of Time in locs, and being named one of People's 50 Most Beautiful People in 1999, as one of the most definitive moments in the history of black hair.

 In an interview with Vogue, R&B singer SZA, stated "The only girl that I could look to for natural hair inspiration growing up was Lauryn Hill."
 According to celebrity hairstylist Yusef Williams, who styled Rihanna's hair on the set of Ocean's 8, the singer "channeled her inner Lauryn Hill" while wearing locs for her role in the movie.
-Halle Bailey named Hill as one of her beauty icons, while mentioning "I love Lauryn Hill's hair".
+Halle Bailey named Hill as one of her beauty icons, while mentioning "I love Lauryn Hill's hair."

+Endorsements

 In 1999, Hill partnered with Levi Strauss & Co. to create custom outfits for her Miseducation Tour.
 Journalist Thembisa Mshaka of Okayplayer wrote: "when Levi Strauss put its name next to Lauryn Hill, a new course was charted.
-The Fortune 500 brand partnerships with black musicians that are ubiquitous today were seeded by the success of Lauryn's solo debut".
+The Fortune 500 brand partnerships with Black musicians that are ubiquitous today were seeded by the success of Lauryn's solo debut."
 A custom ensemble made for Hill by Levi's was put on display during the Levi Strauss: A History of American Style exhibit at the Contemporary Jewish Museum.

-Hill also partnered with Armani during the late 1990s; the brand designed multiple custom looks for Hill and helped sponsored her Miseducation of Lauryn Hill tour.
+Hill also partnered with Armani during the late 1990s; the brand designed multiple custom looks for Hill and helped sponsor her Miseducation of Lauryn Hill tour.
 A design created by Armani for the tour was on put display for the 1999 "Rock Style" themed Met Gala.